HubSpot WooCommerce Integration: Create & Update Deals

 snippet code — PHP

-Why root-level keys like _hs_deal_id are safe.
+_hs_deal_id are safe.
 HubSpot's deals PATCH endpoint reads properties and associations at the body root and silently ignores everything else.
-So we can use the root namespace as a private channel for Webhook Actions features (URL templating, post-glue context) without polluting the HubSpot payload.
+Root-level keys act as a private channel for Webhook Actions features without polluting the HubSpot payload.attach pre-glue (no post-glue needed for this webhook)

 curl -sk -X POST \ "$SITE/wp-json/fswa/v1/pro/trigger-snippets/30/trigger/woocommerce_order_status_changed" \ -H "X-FSWA-Token: $TOKEN" \ -H "Content-Type: application/json" \ -d '{"pre_snippet_id": '"$UPDATE_PRE_ID"', "pre_enabled": true, "post_enabled": false}'